 - 2 Tbsp. olive oil, divided

-- A 2 lb. pork shoulder (also called pork butt)
+- A 2 lb. boneless pork shoulder (also called pork butt)

-- 2 cups unsalted chicken broth or water
+- 1 cup unsalted chicken broth or water

 - 1 onion cut into quarters

-- In a small bowl, combine salt, pepper, and garlic powder and stir to combine.
+- In a small bowl, combine salt and pepper and stir to combine.

-- Rub pork roast with 1 tablespoon of olive oil and season with the salt mixture on all sides.
+- Rub pork roast with the salt mixture on all sides.

 - Select the Sauté button to heat the Instant Pot.
-When “Hot” is displayed, add the remaining tablespoon of olive oil.
+When “Hot” is displayed, add the olive oil.

 - Add the seasoned pork roast and sear on all sides, approximately 4 minutes per side.